In campaign’s waning days, both candidates seek to shore up support from Latino voters

 Elizabeth Renteria, 32, a Latina housekeeper at Caesars Palace, is one of those people going door-to-door to encourage people to vote.
 Although she does not consider herself a very political person, she raised her hand to participate in the union’s canvassing program, she said, because it felt like an effective way to contribute to the community.
 She is unable to vote herself in this election because her citizenship exam was delayed by the coronavirus pandemic.

 “It’s about my family.
 It’s personal.
 My husband, he’s a ‘dreamer,’ and when Trump said that he was going to stop DACA, we went through a lot of stress.
-The first thought it my head was that my family was going to be broken,” she said, referring to the Deferred Action for Childhood Arrivals immigration policy.
+The first thought in my head was that my family was going to be broken,” she said, referring to the Deferred Action for Childhood Arrivals immigration policy.
 “Donald Trump is very racist.
 He doesn’t like Latinos.
 He doesn’t like anyone.
 So I think it’s time for us to stand up and make a change.”

 But the kind of Latino-oriented political turnout infrastructure that has brought Renteria into the process scarcely exists elsewhere in the country.